ChristosTrimas/higgs-classification/implementations/README.md

 I tried to implement various approaches.

+- Machine Learning Classifiers from the sci kit learn package(not the best results).

+Deep Learning Approaches:

 - One random approach by simpling adding Dense layers and relu activation functions.
 - Based on the results of the previous model, I tried to improve the model by adding Dropout layers and Early Stop.
 - Changed the activation functions and kernel initializers.